by Lesley Scott

 With plenty of complaints for animal captures, I stayed busy.
 I thought of myself as an animal-related problem solver.
 I impounded animals, but not a lot, of dogs and cats.
 I wore a badge, patches on my shoulders and could recite the ten code in my sleep.
 The Chief wanted me to carry a gun.
 I indignantly informed my commanding officer, “Are you kidding?
 What would I shoot, my foot?”

 I qualified on the firing range, but I didn’t like firearms.
 I used my talents, experience and body language.
 Animals don’t shoot back, either.
 I could handle whatever came my way.
 Carrying a weapon is asking to shoot someone.
 Also, the smell and noise associated with firing a weapon bothered me a lot.
 All I needed were my wits and my choke stick.

 “But what would you do if an animal attacked you?”
 The Chief asked, concerned with my safety.
 He was gruff with the other officers, but he was really a funny and sweet man.
 He liked to holler about the snakes in my knapsack, (they were in pillowcases).
 He eventually learned to keep a wide berth around my knapsack.
 Every herper (lover of reptiles and amphibians) knows reptiles will bake in a parked cars, even alligators.
 The bathroom was a sensible place to store alligators and other reptiles, which made the dispatcher nervous.
 Everyone started using the bathroom in the back.

-One hazy and humid day in July, Buster, my Boykin Spaniel, was snoring loudly in the seat.
-I parked on a back road for the view of the Santee River; I watched a ten-foot long ‘gator schooling fish.
+One hazy and humid day in July, Buster, my Boykin Spaniel, snored loudly on the front seat.
+I parked on a back road for the view of the Santee River and watched a ten-foot long ‘gator schooling fish.
 He leaped all the way, (so it seemed) out of the water, snatched a fish, and dove back, hardly making a ripple.
-The two kids fishing jumped on their bikes and skedaddled.
+The two kids fishing on the bank jumped on their bikes and skedaddled.
 I asked Buster, “Did you see that?”
 He still snoozed in spite of my moment of excitement.